 About Our Programs:

 The society supports and presents programs of a social, cultural, and historical nature not only for the membership but also for the community.
-Our quarterly newsletter contains articles on Italian history, geography, art, music, and literature; and information about programs presented by other community Italian American organizations.
+Our quarterly Newsletter contains articles on Italian history, geography, art, music, and literature.

 Our musical programs have showcased local artists who have performed programs ranging from the arias of Puccini and Verdi to the beautiful old Neapolitan favorites.
 La Festa d'Italia included songs and Italian folk dances from the different regions of Italy.

 Our artist programs have included lectures and trips to museums to view the Carvaggio Art Exhibit in Hartford, Connecticut, and to Boston's Museum of Science to see an exhibit on Pompeii.
 Other trips were to Ellis Island and "Little Italy" areas located in Rhode Island, Massachusetts and New York.
 The Society also supports local Italian-American authors with readings and discussions about their works.

 Genealogy workshops provide members with the opportunity to research their Italian ancestry and share their research and experiences.

 The Society hosted a History of Italian Cinema, with Professor Joseph Luzzi, who gave an in-depth look at early Italian movies.
 Italian-America documentary film-makers and their works have also been featured in additional programs by the Society.

 Other programs have featured Italians in Baseball, a photo collection of Italian Brides, Wine tastings, Festa della Donna, St. Joseph's day, Sunday Dinner and Sicilian Marionettes.